Cauda Equina Syndrome Claims

 If you believe you have suffered as a result of delayed diagnosis or negligently treated cauda equina syndrome, you may be eligible to claim compensation.

 Due to the complex medical and legal issues involved, it is essential that you talk to a specialist clinical negligence solicitor.
 A specialist will understand all the implications of a cauda equina injury.
 This means that they can maximise your compensation if you succeed in your claim.
-You can contact us by calling 01244 354688, or by filling in our contact form.
 We are happy to offer free, confidential, and professional advice on potential clinical negligence claims.

 It is important to contact us as soon as possible.
 This is because there are strict time limits in place for making a claim for compensation.
 Once contacted, our solicitors will be able to advise you specifically on the facts of your own case.
 We even have an in-house dual-qualified doctor/solicitor who can assist in assessing whether or not you may have suffered from clinical negligence.